Codecademy/docs/content/python/concepts/strings/terms/title/title.md

   - 'paths/analyze-data-with-python'
 ---

-Takes in a string, and returns a copy of the string formatted in the title case, where the first letter of each word in the string is capitalized.
+Takes in a string and returns a copy of the string formatted in the title case: each word in the string is capitalized.

 ## Syntax